odoonz/odoonz-addons/account_invoice_cutoff_policy/README.rst

 This module is maintained by MoaHub Ltd.

-Open for Small Business is a small developer and integrator of Odoo software since 2009.
+MoaHub is a small developer and integrator of Odoo software since 2009.